simplyyweirdd3/school_performance/README.md

 This project analyzes how socioeconomic factors relate to school-level academic performance across the United States.

-Using data from the *EdGap* and *Common Core of Data (CCD)* datasets, we estimate how socioeconomic status (SES)-proxied by the percentage of students receiving free or reduced-price lunch—predicts average ACT scores.
+Using data from the *EdGap* and *Common Core of Data (CCD)* datasets, we estimate how socioeconomic status (SES)-proxied by the percentage of students receiving free or reduced-price lunch predicts average ACT scores.